SIMMORSAL/Vextra/ReadMe.md

 named RichContent.
 It allows you to create beautiful and animated pages very fast and nearly anybody can make pages with it easily by editing a javascript Object.
-You can also setup your CMS to make things even easier.
+You can also setup your CMS backend to make things even easier.
 To see some examples of it, please visit the Portfolio tab.

 Vextra is written using a combination of NextJS, TypeScript, and Emotion, the latter provided by MaterialUI package.